kmaria/til/tools/webdriverManager.md

 # Webdriver Manager

+Webdriver manager started in protractor as a binary manager for selenium server and browser drivers.
+It was originally part of the Protractor project and has been extracted as its own node module.

+## Goals of webdriver manager

-A selenium server and browser driver manager for the end to end tests.
+Download the selenium server jar and browser drivers Run the selenium server for end to end tests
+Manage downloaded versions

 ## Getting started